by Texas Homesteader ~

 As an added bonus, almost always those money-saving tasks are environmentally friendly as well.
 So without doubling your effort you’re able to double your effect!
 Gotta love it, right??
 See what today’s short list of 5 frugal things are in our home…

-There might still be a way to put these wasted parts to good use…
+There might still be a way to put these previously wasted onion parts to good use…

 I wasn’t trying to lose weight but the scales inched downward anyway when enjoying this delicious hot & hearty cabbage stew recipe for a few lunches.
 Cabbage, broth, tomato sauce, peppers & onions and a can of mixed vegetables was all I needed.